OneMoreNate/CrpUsernameStuffing/README.md

 <b>Running:<br></b>
 -When the script runs it will create two output files.
 One is a backup of the original configuration file (XML), the other is a text file listing all the members that were exported from the group(s) and added to the condition.<br>
 -The script will keep 30 days of backup XML/TXT files AFTER the -WhatIf switch is removed (bottom of script).
-You can change this by hanging the $DaysToKeep value.<br>
+You can change this by changing the $DaysToKeep value.<br>

 <b>Known limitations:<br></b>
 -The User Name field in the NPS MMC has a 256 character limit.
 If this is exceeded, then when the field is opened